-Partner for Mental Health is committed to helping people experiencing mental health challenges build meaningful lives in their home communities.
+Partner for Mental Health is a private nonprofit organization committed to helping people experiencing mental health challenges build meaningful lives in their home communities.
 Our approach and values are recovery oriented and evidence-based.
 We believe diversity of staff, thought, approach, and experience provides the optimal environment for our success.
-Partner for Mental Health is an equal opportunity employer and prohibits discrimination and harassment of any type.
-We afford equal employment opportunities to employees and applicants, without regard to race, color, religion, gender, gender expression, sexual orientation, national origin, age, disability, or veteran status.
+Partner for Mental Health is an equal opportunity employer and prohibits discrimination and harassment of any type including on the basis of race, color, ethnicity, religion, gender, gender expression, sexual orientation, national origin, age, disability, or veteran status.

 We are a family-friendly workplace that is drug-free and values and promotes self-care.

 To apply: email your resume and cover letter to firstname.lastname@example.org.
 In your cover letter, please explain your commitment to the principles of trauma informed care and what it means for an organization to operate from a person-centered perspective.
 Applications without both a resume and cover letter will not be considered.
 No phone calls, please.

 Position Title: Systems Navigator for Mental Health Therapeutic Docket (a collaborative jail diversion program in the City of Charlottesville and Albemarle County)

 Mental Health Therapeutic Docket Background – The Therapeutic Docket is a jail diversion program for people with mental illness facing misdemeanor charges in either the City of Charlottesville or Albemarle County.
 It is a collaborative effort between General District Court, the City and County Public Defenders and Commonwealth’s Attorneys, Offender Aid and Restoration: Jefferson Area Community Corrections, Partner for Mental Health, and Region 10.
 Upon successful completion of the docket, participants’ chargers are either dropped or reduced, and no period of incarceration is ordered.